Karthikeyan113/react-table-with-pagination/README.md

 ## steps to run the App

-* clone master branch into your local
+#### clone master branch into your local then run the following comments in the terminal
-* cd  react-table
+* cd  react-table-with-pagination
 * npm install
 * npm start